-Home Health Care and Hospice Software Solutions – Choosing a Software Vendor
+Home Care Software Solutions – Choosing a Home Care Software Vendor

-Choosing a hospice software or home health software vendor is a big decision.
-Many factors should be taken into consideration when making your choice.
+Are you looking for a home care software vendor that offers hospice software and/or home health software.
+Choosing the right software is a big decision and many factors should be taken into consideration when making your choice.
 Following are some important points to consider when making your move.

-What’s Prompting You to Look for Home Health or Hospice Software?
+What’s Prompting You to Look for a Home Care Software Vendor?

 Answering this question will help you ensure that going into the selection process you know your motivation.
 It will also ensure that you can relay that to prospective vendors.
 Before going into the demo portion of the selection process, meet with your team and understand what key things your organization needs.
 For example, you may have a report that you’ve identified as key to your business.
 Does the report need to look exactly the way it does in your current system?
 What is the business purpose behind it and what do you do with the information?
 You never know, you may not even need that report in the system because the function that used to be manual is automated now!